MaulanaMIkhsan/Agency-Sales-Analysis/README.md

 Enhance Operational Excellence and Service Delivery

-- **Optimize Low-Season Performance**: Aviation companies inevitably face low-season periods, particularly from March to June in Indonesia.
-During these times, the sales team should maximize opportunities across all market segments, analyze trends and patterns occurring in different countries and seasons, and establish strategic partnerships with other airlines through mutually beneficial agreements.
+- **Optimize First Quarter Performance**: During these times, the sales team should maximize opportunities across all market segments, analyze trends and patterns occurring in different countries and seasons, and establish strategic partnerships with other airlines through mutually beneficial agreements.
 - **Implement Data-Driven Decision Making**: Continuously monitor key revenue metrics and use data insights to refine operational strategies, ensuring sustained business effectiveness and growth.

 ***